henrik/thepugautomatic.com-eleventy/src/site/posts/2020-03-09-remote-retros.md

 Then there's a round of "Roman voting" – thumbs up to continue, thumbs down to change topics, or thumb to the side if you're not sure.

 If there's a majority of thumbs up, we continue for another 5 minutes before voting again.
 Otherwise, we summarise actions and move on to the next topic.
+(Though we still haven't quite settled on whether a thumb to the side is a neutral vote or a negative vote.
+Should continuing require a thumbs-up majority, or just the absence of a thumbs-down majority?)

 The beauty of Roman voting is that it's up to the team to decide whether they want to go deep on a small number of topics or to cover more ground.
 It also avoids people zoning out and discussions going in circles.